DoTheEvo/ANGRYsearch/README.md

 * `crontab -l` - list cronjobs
 * `crontab -e` - open text editor so you can enter new cronjob

-this cronjob will execute the update at noon and at midnight every day
+this cronjob will execute the update every 6 hours

-      0 00,12 * * * /usr/share/angrysearch/angrysearch_update_database.py
+    0 */6 * * * /usr/share/angrysearch/angrysearch_update_database.py

 Crontab does not try to catch up on a job if the PC has been off during scheduled time

-`conditional_mounts_for_autoupdate` in the config can prevent autoupdate from runningif set mount points are not present.
+`notifications` setting in the config allows desktop notifications informing about background automatic update finishing
-`notifications` setting in the config allows desktop notifications informing about background automatic update finishing, needs [python3 gobject](https://wiki.gnome.org/action/show/Projects/PyGObject?action=show&redirect=PyGObject) package which most of DEs have out of the box
+`conditional_mounts_for_autoupdate` in the config can prevent autoupdate from running if set mount points are not present

 ### How it works & additional details: